Introduction: Becoming a Friendly & Fair Teacher

 - Designer of a method

-- Tour guide of an organized trip (Teacher-centred education)
+- Tour guide of an organized trip (Teacher-centred education).
+Learn more about your roles in teacher-centred education.

 - Gardener.
 During the time you make available for students to work independently, you act as a gardener.